← All Articles

 Paradox of the Active User

-The more users engage with a site, the more they’ll be inclined to visit it again in the future.
+The more users engage with a site, the more likely they are to return.

 Parkinson’s Law